comunica/Tutorial-ISWC2019-Solid-Comunica/content/description.md

 which is an even more expressive way of querying Linked Data, but is more difficult to use.

-The tutorial will be guided by slides, which will be shared online after the session.
-For the hands-on coding sessions, we will provide a git repository with separate branches for all sequentially completed tasks.
-This will allow participants that are unable to complete a certain task, to still begin with the next task by checking out a different branch.

 <figure id="querying-tool-complexity">
 <img src="img/querying-tool-complexity.svg" alt="[Complexity versus expressivity]" />
 <figcaption markdown="block">